The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

-Apart from Darmois' intellectual interests for statistics, another reason for Borel having called Darmois to Paris may have been the ties he had with the industrial world if we believe what Guilbaud narrated in an interview made in 1988 by Denis Bayart and recently published in \cite{Guilbaud2008}.
-Darmois, said Guilbaud, owned a small forge in the Vosges and frequently mocked his colleagues who disdained to be in touch with industrialists.
+Apart from Darmois' intellectual interests for statistics, another reason why Borel called Darmois to Paris may have been the ties he had with the industrial world.
+In a recently published interview, Guilbaud informs us (\cite{Guilbaud2008}) that Darmois owned a small forge in the Vosges and frequently mocked his colleagues who disdained contact with industrialists.

-In 1928, at the International Congress of Mathematicians in Bologne, Darmois gave a talk entitled \textit{About the analysis and comparison of statistical series which could be developed in time (\textit{the time correlation problem})} and the same year, he published one of the first courses in French about statitstics, which was entitled \textit{Statistique math\'ematique} \cite{Darmois1928}.
-As Danjon wrote\cite{Danjon1960}
+In 1928, at the International Congress of Mathematicians in Bologna, Darmois gave a talk entitled \textit{About the analysis and comparison of statistical series which could be developed in time (\textit{the time correlation problem})}.
+As Danjon wrote (\cite{Danjon1960})